TheNewRobot/chatemis/README.md

 Note: Ensure your RAG data is in the data folder before running this command

 2. Download an LLM model:
-- Select a model compatible with llama.cpp CUDA
+- Select a model compatible with ollama CUDA
 - Place it in the models/ directory
 - Update the model path in config.yaml